 Programming can become boring and routine for some, and so effective programmers look for ways to override their brain’s default for ruts.
 How so?
 In MITA Brain Based approaches — a novice programmer would: 1).
 Question with two feet to stir curiosity and add fun.
 Ask questions that hook to… Read more »

 With several prestigious awards from different countries, the name Mita has become synonymous with brainpowered tools for leading innovation with the whole brain in mind.
 Student-ready materials simply support faculty efforts.
 Mita’s practical approach revolutionizes leading and learning, through cultural diversity, current brain facts, a unique manifesto, and over eighteen… Read more »

 Read vision statements that affirm secondary and university renewal, and you’ll spot innovative learning opportunities for all.
 Observe classes in these same schools, though, and practical results appear far less impressive.
 Have you noticed that a school’s intent, and its classroom practices too often differ when it comes to renewed… Read more »

 Does the thought of running, hiking or twisting to aerobics motivate you?
 People high in bodily kinesthetic intelligence tend to shake n’ rattle daily, yet there’s no need to slip into coach potato style if you’re less athletic.
-Could a musical ditty get you up and going?
-What if you… Read more »
+What musical ditty would get you up and going today?
+What if… Read more »

 Ever wonder why boredom strikes when people talk at you?
 Wasting time at meetings or lectures?
 You’ll be interested in research from the National Training Laboratories in Bethel, Maine – and quoted in Geoff Petty’s Teaching Today shows that people retain far more when they when actively involved.
 Ask the… Read more »